 BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

-The BetMGM bonus code 'SI1500' delivers a $1,500 First Bet for Sunday's Big Game between Seattle and New England.
-New users can claim this welcome offer by using the required bonus code when betting on this throwback showdown.
+New users can claim a BetMGM bonus code worth up to $1,500 for Sunday's showdown between Seattle and New England.
+Use bonus code 'SI1500' to unlock this welcome offer and bet on the big game.
 Check out the latest sportsbook promos available through Feb.
 8.

 The BetMGM bonus code 'SI1500' provides new customers with protection on their first wager up to $1,500.
 If your initial bet on Seattle vs New England loses, BetMGM returns your stake in bonus bets.
-This offer requires a minimum $10 deposit and applies to any betting market for Sunday's game.
+This offer requires the promo code 'SI1500' during registration and a minimum $10 deposit.

-The bonus bet structure depends on your wager amount.
-Bets over $50 receive five separate bonus bets, each worth 20% of your original stake.
-Smaller wagers under $50 result in one bonus bet equal to your lost stake.
+For example, if you wager $500 on New England to cover the spread and they fall short, you'll receive $500 in bonus bets.
+If you bet $100 on Seattle to win outright and the Seahawks lose, BetMGM credits your account with $100 in bonus bets.
+Winning bets pay out normally with no bonus bets awarded.

 - Bonus bets expire after seven days.